-If I fail, I will tell you about my failures.
-But I don’t plan on failing, I’m not that kind of person.
-Plus telling the world about my resolution is a cold reminder that people are counting on me to resolve.
+If I fail, I will confess my failures—but I don’t intend on failing.
+Plus, telling the world about my resolution is a public reminder that people are counting on me to resolve.
 So stay tuned—I’ll link to my updates below.

-A year without buying stuff is a long time (and I will certainly buy stuff after 2011).
-And thus I realize this type of resolution is not for most people, at least not for a full year.
-So why not try it for a week or a month or a quarter?
+A year without buying stuff is a long time (and I will certainly buy stuff after this upcoming year); thus, I realize this type of resolution is not for most people, at least not for a full year.
+But why not a week, a month—a quarter?
 I’m certain you can do it, too.
 And there are many other life-changing resolutions available to undertake:

-Some of you want to travel and get in better shape and create more.
+Maybe you want to travel, get in better shape, and create more.